Spiced rice

 Spiced rice is a rice-based dish flavored with various types of spice.
 Spiced rice is common around the world, with one of the most notable dishes being Indian Ghee rice, which uses ghee as a primary ingredient.

 Spiced rice is common among the people of Kerala, especially Malabar region of Kerala, Tulunad region of Karnataka and in Tamil Nadu.
 It is seen in other parts of India and Asia too in some variation.
 It is called 'neyita nuppu' in Tulunad region (Udupi-Mangalore) and 'neyichoru' in Tamil and Malayalam.

 Ghee rice is usually served along with a rich, meat-based gravy (usually) or is served along with Dalcha.

 Preparation

 Typically, this is cooked in a one-pot pan or a pressure cooker.
 Spices like cardamom (elaichi), cinnamon, cloves, bay leaf, and depending on the preparation style and region, cumin seeds (jeera), fennel seeds (saunf), black pepper, and nutmeg strands (javithri) are sauteed in cooking oil or ghee (clarified butter).

 Onions, green chillies, mint leaves (pudina), and corriander leaves are added, along with a blended paste of ginger and garlic.
 Some recipes might also incorporate tomato slices and curry leaves.

-After sauting briefly, water is added, depending on the quantity of rice used for preparation.
-Once the water comes to boil, the rice is added into the broth and then, is allowed to be cooked on low to medium flame for about 5-10 minutes (depending on type of fuel, size of the burner, the quality of rice used, and other such factors).
-After this, the flame is doused off, and the preparation is allowed to sit in 'dum' for at least 10-12 minutes, minimum.
+After sautéing, water is boiled and rice is added.

 Cashew slices are added as garnish; sometimes, they are also sauteed initially along with the rest of the spices.

 Rice usually tends to be either Basmati or Jeera Samba, depending on the region.